 FARMINGTON -- When the weather gets colder, the phones don't stop ringing off the hook for local plumbers and contractors.

-Pipes and plumbing have been freezing across the state, resulting in burst pipes and flooded out homes.
+Pipes and plumbing will start to freeze as temperatures remain low across the state, resulting in burst pipes and flooded out homes.

 Here are a few tips from the American Red Cross on how to deal with freezing pipes:

 - Keep garage doors closed if there are water supply lines in the garage.

 - Open kitchen and bathroom cabinet doors to allow warmer air to circulate around the plumbing.
 Be sure to move any harmful cleaners and household chemicals out of the reach of children.